microsoft/PowerPlatformConnectors/certified-connectors/PPM Express/Readme.md

 1. Log into Microsoft Power Automate or Power Apps.
 2. On the left side panel click on the Dataverse menu item and then select Connections.
 3. At the top of the page click New Connection and select the PPM Express connection.
-4. You will be propmted to input three parameters: Tenant Region, Tenant Name, API Key.
+4. You will be prompted to input three parameters: Tenant Region, Tenant Name, API Key.
 Region and tenant can be checked and copied at the URL: `https://app.ppm.express/{region}/@{tenant}`.
 5. In the Tenant Region section select your Data Center location (United States/Europe).
 6. In the Tenant Name section type the name of your PPM Express tenant.
 7. In the API Key section, use the API key created in your PPM Express Automation settings and click Create.